It’s called the “gig economy,” but independent contractor work has become so massive that it’s a major part of the US economy at large.

 Demographic trends

-That suggests some minority gig workers may be struggling to cobble together enough work and money.
+That suggests some minority gig workers may struggle to cobble together enough work and money.
 The disproportionate number of minority gig workers is also concerning, critics say, because of the lack of worker protections:

 Debate over worker conditions and protections

-Unlike traditional workers, gig workers aren’t covered under legal protections like minimum wage—in fact, the Economic Policy Institute found about 1 in 7 gig workers earned less than the federal minimum wage on an hourly basis and almost a third couldn’t afford to pay their utility bills in full in the month prior to the survey.
+Unlike traditional workers, gig workers aren’t covered under legal protections like minimum wage the Economic Policy Institute found about 1 in 7 gig workers earned less than the federal minimum wage on an hourly basis and almost a third couldn’t afford to pay their utility bills in full in the month before the survey.
 Gig workers are also not typically eligible for benefits like health insurance, paid time off, and retirement accounts.

 Regulatory space